Recipe Overview

 Briefly, curry powder is a spice blend and there are lots of variations.
 Most include turmeric, fenugreek, chili powder, ground coriander, ground cumin, ground ginger, and pepper, but that list is far from complete.
 You can make your own blend, too.
 You’ll find curry powder in mild, medium, or hot strengths.
 Often the mild version is called sweet curry.
 Curry is popular in many different cuisines (think Thai) but it doesn’t look the same for each.
 Experiment with different blends and find the one you like best!

-Even though curried chicken salad has kind of an exotic flavor due to the curry powder, you won’t need exotic ingredients to make it.
-You won’t have to search the grocery store to find what you’ll need and you may already have most of the ingredients in your pantry and refrigerator.
+Easy ingredients.
+Even though curried chicken salad has kind of an exotic flavor due to the curry powder, you don’t need exotic ingredients to make it.
+You may already have most of the ingredients in your pantry and refrigerator.

-Skinny up the dressing by replacing some of the mayonnaise with fat free Greek yogurt.
+Healthier dressing.
+I’ve skinnied up the dressing by replacing some of the mayonnaise with fat-free Greek yogurt.
 I use this method to make most of my creamy dressings and I am so pleased with how they taste.
 You really won’t taste the difference.
 Try it in poppy seed dressing or homemade ranch dressing and see what you think.

 - Celery: Adds a nice crunch and good flavor to the salad.